Ouch! It’s only the second trimester and yet your hips and pelvis have started to ache… what’s going on? Is it pelvic girdle pain?

 As my pregnancy progressed, my pain went from one hip to the other.
 Visited my pubic bone and in underneath and down my inner thighs.
 Sometimes my tailbone would hurt, other times it would just all be very painful.
 I felt like my whole pelvis was falling apart.
 My pubic bone ground together when I moved and it was excruciating.

 There are things that helped:

-- physiotherapy – gentle exercises to help strengthen the pelvic floor and stretch and relax muscles that have tightened and overcompensated.
+- physical therapy – gentle exercises to help strengthen the pelvic floor and stretch and relax muscles that have tightened and overcompensated.

-- pelvic support band – holds everything in and was a lifesaver!
+- pregnancy support belt – holds everything in and was a lifesaver!

 - pregnancy pillow – the only thing that let me sleep.